 1. Jog/Run for 4 Kms in 35-40 mins or Walk continuously for 8 Kms (with 3-4 small breaks) on plain terrain (slight incline is better)

 If you are not meeting these benchmarks, please use the preparation schedule to improve your fitness till you achieve the above benchmarks.

-The base camp of Har Ki Dun Trek is Taluka which is a 10-minute walk from Sankri.
-Sankri is a small village in Uttarakhand which is a base camp for Uttrakhand treks.
+Start point of Har ki Dun Trek is Taluka which is 12 kms from Sankri.
+Sankri is a small village in Uttarakhand which is a base camp for many Uttrakhand treks.
 It is 180 km from Dehradun.
-There are public buses and shared jeeps running between Dehradun and Sankri.
-You can also take a shared taxi that will cost you around INR 600.
+There are indirect public buses and shared jeeps running between Dehradun and Sankri.

 Dehradun is easily accessible through road, rail, and air transport.

 By Road: There are no direct buses to Sankri from Delhi.
 There You can take overnight UKRTC buses and Volvos available from ISBT Kashmere Gate, Delhi to Dehradun.
 The distance from Delhi to Dehradun is about 247 km.
 You can also hire a taxi or outstation cab from Delhi to Dehradun.

 By Rail: The nearest railway station to Sankri is 187 km away in Dehradun.
 There are a number of trains running between Delhi and Dehradun like Dehradun Express, Mussoorie Express, Nanda Devi Express.
 It is advisable to make your train bookings a month in advance.

 By Air: The nearest airport from Sankri is Jolly Grant airport in Dehradun which is 213 km away from Sankri.
 You can reach Dehradun from New Delhi by flight.